alphascorp/OpenCoreVersion/README.md

 ### Easy to use

-This app makes it easy to display the current version of OpenCore and OCLP on your system without using the Terminal commands for that.
+This app makes it easy to display the current version of OpenCore and OCLP on your system with a simple interface.
+The following Terminal commands are no longer necessary for this (commands given as a reminder).

 ### Main Graphic User Interface